jaspector

 Schedule inspections well in advance.
 Inspector travel from Las Cruces to Reserve is approximately 200+ miles.

-Typical inspection sequence: Standard inspection sequence for new residential construction: (1) Foundation/Footing before concrete, (2) Underground Utilities before concrete/floor sheathing, (3) Framing (roof structure and framing complete), (4) Rough Electrical (wiring in place), (5) Rough Plumbing/Mechanical (pipes/HVAC rough-in), (6) Insulation (if required), (7) Final Electrical (all work complete, panel energized), (8) Final Plumbing/Mechanical, (9) Final Building (all construction complete), (10) Certificate of Occupancy after satisfactory final inspection.
+Typical sequence: Standard inspection sequence for new residential construction: (1) Foundation/Footing before concrete, (2) Underground Utilities before concrete/floor sheathing, (3) Framing (roof structure and framing complete), (4) Rough Electrical (wiring in place), (5) Rough Plumbing/Mechanical (pipes/HVAC rough-in), (6) Insulation (if required), (7) Final Electrical (all work complete, panel energized), (8) Final Plumbing/Mechanical, (9) Final Building (all construction complete), (10) Certificate of Occupancy after satisfactory final inspection.

 Same triggers as for unincorporated Catron County.
 Permit required for all new construction, additions, alterations, re-roofs, and trade work.
 CID is the Authority Having Jurisdiction (AHJ).

+Building permit fees in Reserve, NM are set by the local building department and vary by project type and valuation.
 Fees are calculated as: $3.00 per $1,000 of valuation for first $15,000; $1.00 per $1,000 for valuation above $15,000.
 Plan check fee: 20% of building permit fee (due at time of application submittal).

-1. Contact the Village of Reserve at (505) 533-6276 to notify the village of proposed construction and confirm whether any local authorizations, resolutions, or approvals are required.
+To apply for a building permit in Reserve, NM, follow these steps: 1.
+Contact the Village of Reserve at (505) 533-6276 to notify the village of proposed construction and confirm whether any local authorizations, resolutions, or approvals are required.
 2. Confirm whether any local zoning or land use rules apply within village limits (no local code ordinances identified at time of research).
 3. Obtain floodplain determination from county or village regarding floodplain status.
 The San Francisco River flows through Reserve; several parcels may be in FEMA-designated flood zones.
 4. Apply for CID permit(s) using the same CID process used for unincorporated Catron County through the CID Las Cruces office (575-524-6320).
 5. Submit plans and application documents via the CID ePermitting portal or in person at the CID Las Cruces office (505 South Main Street, Suite 103, Las Cruces, NM 88001).
 6. Pay plan review fee (20% of permit fee) at time of submittal.
 7. Await CID plan review; respond to corrections if required and resubmit revised plans.
 8. Upon CID approval, pay balance of permit fee and receive permit issuance.
 9. Post permit on-site before construction begins.
 10. Schedule and pass all required CID inspections via email (CID.Inspection@rld.nm.gov) or phone ((505) 222-9813 / 1-877-243-0979).
 Coordinate well in advance due to 200+ mile travel distance from Las Cruces.
 11. Receive Certificate of Occupancy from CID after passing final inspection.

-Inspections can be scheduled via: CID.Inspection@rld.nm.gov, (505) 222-9813 (local), 1-877-243-0979 (toll-free).
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Reserve, NM via: CID.Inspection@rld.nm.gov, (505) 222-9813 (local), 1-877-243-0979 (toll-free).
 Schedule inspections well in advance.
 Inspector travel from Las Cruces to Reserve is approximately 200+ miles..

-Other cities in Catron County
+Other jurisdictions in Catron County.

-View all Catron County jurisdictions →
+All Catron County jurisdictions →